 1998 – Davies Manor received a Certificate of Merit from the Tennessee Historical Commission for “having made significant contributions to the preservation of the historical and architectural history of Tennessee.”

 May 1998 – Davies Manor was certified by the National Wildlife Federation.
-The Plantation area is an official Backyard Wildlife Habitat “providing the four basic habitat elements needed for wildlife to thrive: food, water, cover, and places to raise young.”
+The historic site and surrounding acreage is an official Backyard Wildlife Habitat, “providing the four basic habitat elements needed for wildlife to thrive: food, water, cover, and places to raise young.”